Tusher-Mollah/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Md Tusher Mollah currently works as a Ph.D.
 Student at the Department of Mechanical Engineering, Section of Process and Production Technology, Technical University of Denmark.
 Md Tusher does research in Applied Mathematics, Mechanical Engineering, and Mathematical Physics.
-His current project is 'CFD Modelling of Material Extrusion Additive Manufacturing.
+His current project is 'CFD Modelling of Material Extrusion Additive Manufacturing'.